Four Ways to Avoid Mediocre Talent Reviews

-For many organizations, this is the season of talent reviews, endless meetings that can take a lot of time and effort talking about and identifying the current and future positioning of leaders.
-Often times, the end product of these meetings are a beautiful 9 box talent grid with lots of names in each box.
+For many organizations, this is the season of talent reviews and endless meetings that can take a lot of time and effort to talk about and identify the current and future positioning of leaders.
+Oftentimes, the end product of these meetings is a beautiful 9-box talent grid with lots of names in each box.
 This grid will then sit and is unearthed at the next talent review.
 How can we make the talent review and development process as stellar as the very talent we want to cultivate?
-Here are four ways to avoid mediocre talent reviews:

-Be Selective on What Positions to Discuss:
+1. Be Selective on What Positions to Discuss:

-Focus on Skills before People:
+2. Focus on Skills before People:

-Do Homework Before the Session:
+3. Do Homework Before the Session:

-Have Development Opportunities Ready:
+4. Have Development Opportunities Ready:

 During talent reviews, we often talk about if the leader is ready for the next step.
 It’s also important to ask if we, as an organization, are ready with development tools and resources for that leader?